 Insulin resistance, on the other hand, is when your body is poorly responding to the food you consume.
 With insulin resistance, the transport and utilization of energy is negatively affected, and blood sugar begins to rise.
 If insulin resistance is not addressed, it may lead to type-2 diabetes, obesity, and other complications including cardiovascular disease.

 As previously mentioned, fewer, larger meals will decrease the frequency in which insulin is being released.
 This eating habit is one way to maintain insulin sensitivity and will help to prevent insulin resistance.
-Other habits include avoiding processed carbohydrates and instead eating whole food carbohydrates, eating your carbohydrates last (after meat or other proteins and fats), and exercising.
+Other habits include limiting or avoiding processed carbohydrates and instead eating whole food carbohydrates, eating your carbohydrates last (after meat or other proteins and fats), and exercising.

 Frequent snacking increases the frequency in which your pancreas releases insulin.
 Like most other physiologic processes, frequent exposure leads to tolerance.
-Tolerance to insulin is otherwise known as insulin resistance—the foundation of metabolic syndromes such as type-2 diabetes.
+Tolerance to insulin is otherwise known as insulin resistance—the foundation of metabolic issues such as type-2 diabetes.

 As previously mentioned, frequent snacking or grazing has the potential to raise your insulin too frequently—possibly leading to insulin resistance.
 However, you can limit your insulin response each time you eat by choosing healthier snack choices, and this will help to reduce the likelihood of developing insulin resistance.